 I've already started making changes in my life to both reduce the amount that I contribute to green house gases and to prepare for a future where the climate is significantly different.
 I have eliminated all incandescent bulbs form my house and completely switched over to CFL and LED which has reduced the electricity usage of my house.
 As CFL bulbs contain hazardous mercury I plan to phase these out as well by replacing them with LED as the burn out.
 Whenever any of the appliances in my house need to be replaced I always try to replace them with the most energy efficient model that makes sense.
 I've also replaced the furnace with a more efficient model and use a smart thermostat to try and minimize energy usage while still keeping the house comfortable.

 While I traded in my car for a more fuel efficient model, I have not yet switched over to an electric vehicle, but am anxious to do so once it makes sense.
-The currently available electric vehicles I believe are too expensive and use too much energy and do too much damage to the environment in their manufacture to make sense. https://www.wired.co.uk/article/lithium-batteries-environment-impact What I want is an electric vehicle that uses a new form of battery that uses something safer than lithium and can get power from a better source such as solar.
+The electric vehicles currently available I believe are too expensive and use too much energy and do too much damage to the environment in their manufacture to make sense. https://www.wired.co.uk/article/lithium-batteries-environment-impact What I want is an electric vehicle that uses a new form of battery that uses something safer than lithium and can get power from a better source such as solar.
 I am also anxious to install solar panels on the roof of my house to reduce or eliminate the need for electricity from a power plant, but current cost and life expectancy of solar installations don't make economic sense for me at this time.
-My house doesn't receive enough solar radiation and the break-even cost is too far in the future.
+My house doesn't receive enough solar radiation and the break-even point is non-existent.

-To really solve the climate crisis it will take more than just individuals making small changes in their life, but it will also take the power of governments to encourage more people to make changes while helping foster new technologies to reduce and eventually reverse carbon pollution.
+To really solve the climate crisis it will take more than just individuals making small changes in their life, but it will also take the power of governments to encourage more people to make changes while helping foster new technologies to reduce and eventually reverse carbon pollution, hopefully before it's too late.
 I see a future where carbon is pulled out of the air and used to build new things, batteries are cheap and safe, and sunlight can be used to power everything.

 What are you doing to help reduce climate change?